-SECTION 10: ACADEMIC APPEALS PROCEDURE 2

-1 Introduction 2
+1. INTRODUCTION 2

-2 RIGHT TO APPEAL
+2. RIGHT TO APPEAL 3

-3 EXCLUSIONS FROM ACADEMIC APPEAL
+3. EXCLUSIONS FROM ACADEMIC APPEAL 6

-4 RESPONSIBILITIES OF THE STUDENT
+4. RESPONSIBILITIES OF THE STUDENT 7

-5 PROCEDURES FOR ACADEMIC APPEAL
+5. PROCEDURE FOR ACADEMIC APPEAL 8

-Time Limits
+Ti ime Limits 8

-Evidence
+E١ vidence 9

-Status of a student who has submitted an Academic Appeal
+St tatus of a student who has submitted an Academic Appeal 10

-6 PRELIMINARY CONSIDERATION OF ACADEMIC APPEAL 9
+6. PRELIMINARY CONSIDERATION OF ACADEMIC APPEAL 10

-7 REQUEST FOR A REVIEW OF THE DECISION AT THE PRELIMINARY STAGE 9
+7. REQUEST FOR A REVIEW OF THE DECISION AT THE PRELIMINARY STAGE.
+11

-8 APPEALS BOARD
+8. APPEALS BOARD 11

-Attendance at the Appeals Board by the Appellant and Staff of the University 11
+At ttendance at the Appeals Board by the Appellant and Staff of the University 12

-9 APPEALS COMMITTEE 11
+9. APPEALS COMMITTEE 13

-Attendance at the Appeals Committee by the Appellant and Staff of the University 12
+At ttendance at the Appeals Committee by the Appellant and Staff of the Univeristy 14

-10 REQUEST FOR A REVIEW OF DECISION AFTER AN APPEALS BOARD (OR COMMITTEE) 13
+10. REQUEST FOR A REVIEW OF DECISION AFTER AN APPEALS BOARD (OR COMMITTEE) 15

-11 ASSESSMENT REVIEW BOARD 14
+11. ASSESSMENT REVIEW BOARD

-12 TIME CONTERN THE TROOPERS THE T 15
+12. TIMESCALE FOR THE PROCESS

-13 3 OFFICE OF THE INDEPENDENT ADJUDICATOR 15
+13. OFFICE OF THE INDEPENDENT ADJUDICATOR

-14 INTERNAL MONITORING OF PROCESS 16
+14. INTERNAL MONITORING OF PROCESS 18

-15 5.
-SUBMISSION OF MARK AMENDMENTS FOLLOWING AN AWARDS ASSESSMENT BOARD 16
+15. SUBMISSION OF MARK AMENDMENTS FOLLOWING AN AWARDS ASSESSMENT BOARD 18

+EX A: TERMS OF REFERENCE AND COMPOSITION OF APPEALS BOARD

+Te erms of Reference 20

+С omposition 20

+EX B: TERMS OF REFERENCE AND COMPOSITION OF ASSESSMENT REVIEW BOARDS

+Те erms of Reference 22

+С omposition 22

+Anne EX C: TERMS OF REFERENCE AND COMPOSITION OF APPEALS COMMITTEES 23

+erms of Reference

+C omposition 23